- 1: What’s the purpose of the ST Evaluation Program?

 - Also paying methods will be determined between you and the ST Instructor.

-♦18.
+♦19b.
 When my video has to be resubmit, do I lose my free Touchstone?

-♦ 19.
+♦ 20.
 How many stars is required to continue?

 If you received a 1 star for a Touchstone on the level of Grade 1 in a certain Pillar you can do three things:

-To qualify for the admission to the International ST Instructor Program you must possess good practical horse training skills and therefore you must have achieved the second grade with a two star rating on average in all Training Pillars.
+To qualify for the admission to the International ST Instructor Program you must possess good practical horse training skills and therefore you must have achieved the second grade with a two-star rating on average in all Training Pillars.

-♦ 20.
+♦ 21.
 How can I join the ST Evaluation Facebook Group?

 Join the official Straightness Training (ST) Evaluation Facebook group for all members of ST Evaluation.
-In this exclusive group you can post and view video’s of graduates on different levels.
+In this exclusive group, you can post and view videos of graduates on different levels.
 It’s a place to inspire, support and motivate each other 24/7 on the wonderful journey of Straightness Training!
-It’s is a like-minded, positive and supportive community to assist you any time of the day to help you preparing your video’s, so you’ll never get stuck and you always get quick answers to all your questions.
+It’s is a like-minded, positive and supportive community to assist you any time of the day to help you prepare your video’s, so you’ll never get stuck, and you always get quick answers to all your questions.

-♦ 21.
+♦ 22.
 Can I share my evaluations with other Mastery students?